downshift-js/downshift/CONTRIBUTING.md

 add yourself to the table of contributors on the `README.md`, please use the automated script as part of your PR:

+---

+:warning: Please note that the below script currently does not work

+---

 ```console
 npm run add-contributor
 ```